alyoshark/resourcex/README.md

 - `wrap(anyFunc)`:
   > takes in any function and convert it into a function that takes the same parameters and returns an observable containing the result

+## Known Issues

+- Type info is missing without a seed value
+- Type info is not propogated correctly even with a seed value (for my VS Code at least)